thom-ek/HDSleep/README.markdown

 Copyright
 ---------
-MiniCD source is provided AS IS.
+HDSleep source is provided AS IS.
 You can use it in any form.
-Some parts of source code comes from MCDPlayer written by Boris Jakubaschk and SCDPlayer written by Juan J. García de Soria - both software are made for Amiga OS.